 The unit aims to provide an overview of the knowledge of materials and their uses.
 Technological developments and innovation in recent years have implemented a range of fabrics commonly used in apparel.
 The course aims to provide knowledge that will be useful to orient students as "commodity trader" in the fashion pipeline that goes from fiber to yarn to fabric and thread; it also aims to offer a knowledge in the leather goods and accessories’ materials.
 Students become aware of the various stages of textile processing, preparing an own minimum stock of textiles, in which the most common definitions are put.
 The objective of this course is the creation of a first personal and searchable archive, that will be a useful tool for the professional profiles that operate in the functions of product development.

-• Family Products & Pricing
+• Merchandising & Pricing

 The unit will introduce students to brand management process.
 Specifically it will analyze the interaction between brand values management and their translation into product strategy.
 The course will address some specific issues such as: where does product innovation takes place?
 How product strategies are generated?
 How do companies plan and manage different product portfolios?
 How brand values are translated into product codes?
 How do product iconic codes interact with seasonal/trend codes?
 The course will also propose a short exercise as an example of planning a strategy of brand extension.